bitlevi/bitlevi/content/about.md

 menu: About
 ---

-### I will be part of a company with incredible individuals that build Bitcoin-centric tools in the next three months.
+### I will be part of a company with incredible individuals that build Bitcoin-centric tools.

 I worked in data analytics for various start-ups, where I managed projects and helped companies take decisions based on the data they collected.
 I strategised scalable data modelling solutions, data pipelines and dashboards.
 However, one aspect bothered me.